JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 on that Saturday night.

-I kept my spirits from sinking by sticking fast to my pipe and my ROBINSON CRUSOE.
+I kept my spirits from sinking by sticking fast to my pipe and my _Robinson Crusoe_.
 The women (excepting Penelope) beguiled the time by talking of Rosanna’s suicide.
 They were all obstinately of opinion that the poor girl had stolen the Moonstone, and that she had destroyed herself in terror of being found out.
 My daughter, of course, privately